iluwatar/java-design-patterns/business-delegate/README.md

 ---
+title: "Business Delegate Pattern in Java: Simplifying Business Service Interaction"
-title: Business Delegate
+shortTitle: Business Delegate
+description: "Learn about the Business Delegate pattern in Java.
+This design pattern adds an abstraction layer between presentation and business tiers, ensuring loose coupling and easier service interaction.
+Includes examples and class diagrams."
 category: Structural
 language: en
 tag:
   - Business
   - Decoupling
   - Delegation
   - Enterprise patterns
   - Layered architecture
 ---

-## Intent

-The Business Delegate pattern adds an abstraction layer between presentation and business tiers.
-By using the pattern we gain loose coupling between the tiers and encapsulate knowledge about how to locate, connect to, and interact with the business objects that make up the application.

 ## Also known as

 * Service Representative

+## Intent of Business Delegate Design Pattern

+The Business Delegate pattern is a structural design pattern in Java that adds an abstraction layer between the presentation and business tiers.
+By using the pattern we gain loose coupling between the tiers and encapsulate knowledge about how to locate, connect to, and interact with the business objects that make up the application.

-## Explanation
+## Detailed Explanation of Business Delegate Pattern with Real-World Examples

 Real-world example

+> In an Enterprise application using Java EE, the Business Delegate pattern helps manage interactions between different business services.
+>
 > Imagine a restaurant where the waitstaff serves as intermediaries between the customers and the kitchen.
 When a customer places an order, the waiter takes the order to the kitchen, relays any specific requests, and later brings the prepared food back to the customer.
 The waitstaff abstracts the complexity of the kitchen operations from the customers, allowing the chefs to focus solely on cooking without needing to interact directly with customers.
 This setup allows both the customer service (presentation tier) and the kitchen (business service) to operate independently and efficiently.
 The waitstaff acts as the Business Delegate, managing communication and ensuring smooth interactions between the two distinct areas.

 In Plain Words